-If there had been a detective in medieval times, he might well have looked a lot like the Dominican monk of the venerable Chronicles of Brother Cadfael.
+If there had been a detective in medieval times, he might well have looked a lot like the Benedictine monk of the venerable Chronicles of Brother Cadfael.
 A medieval detective could have depended only on his five senses, his experience of life, and his knowledge of the natural world.
 Brother Cadfael’s expertise as an herbalist is often crucial, but in other respects his success rests chiefly on his powers of observation and deduction.
 There was no fingerprinting or DNA evidence in the Middle Ages!
 In fact, the scientific method was unknown.

 Brother Cadfael is caught in the middle of a civil war

 In One Corpse Too Many, the second book in the Chronicles, Brother Cadfael becomes embroiled in an investigation that places him squarely in the middle of a civil war.
 He supports neither side.
 Two young men who are in service to one of the combatants were spiriting away a hoard of gold and jewels that belonged to their liege lord, King Stephen.
 One turns up dead, the other very much alive and still in possession of the King’s “treasury.”
 To enliven the tale, two lovely young women become involved as well.
 Cadfael’s challenge is to discover the identity of the killer, help the murdered man’s companion to escape with the treasure, and ensure that the two women’s roles in the drama are undiscovered.
 It’s all rather complicated but a great story.

 One Corpse Too Many (Brother Cadfael #2) by Ellis Peters (1979) 292 pages ★★★★☆

 What was life like for a medieval detective?